 |22||2||77,000||Petro Sina Arian, Sadra||2016|

-|Note: CNPC: China National Petroleum Corporation; PDVSA: Petroleos de Venezuela S.A.; IDRO: Industrial Development and Renovation Organization of Iran; NIDC: National Iranian Drilling Company; ISOICO: Iran Shipbuilding and Offshore Industries Complex Company; OIEC: Oil Industries Engineering Construction Company; IOEC: Iranian Offshore Engineering and Construction Company.
+|Note: POGC: Pars Oil and Gas Company; PDVSA: Petroleos de Venezuela S.A.; IDRO: Industrial Development and Renovation Organization of Iran; NIDC: National Iranian Drilling Company; ISOICO: Iran Shipbuilding and Offshore Industries Complex Company; OIEC: Oil Industries Engineering Construction Company; IOEC: Iranian Offshore Engineering and Construction Company.

-Source: Arab Oil and Gas Directory, FACTS Global Energy, and U.S. Energy Information Administration
+Source: Arab Oil and Gas Directory, FACTS Global Energy, and U.S. Energy Information Administration.

 Other field developments

-Kish, which was originally thought to hold approximately 50 Tcf of natural gas reserves, was reassessed in mid-2011 at 70 Tcf.
+The Kish field, which was originally thought to hold approximately 48 Tcf of natural gas reserves, was reassessed in mid-2011 to 70 Tcf.
 According to FGE, Kish may be one of Iran's more lucrative natural gas prospects because of its reserves and location.
 PEDEC put in place a six-phase plan to develop Kish, which could produce more than 4 Bcf per day of natural gas.
 Because of repeated contractual disagreements among companies involved in the development of this field, as well as the infrastructure required (which includes the construction of a natural gas processing plant, gas pipelines, and a new power plant), the first phase of this field is unlikely to come online before 2020.

 Imports and exports